guochenmeinian/guochenmeinian/README.md

 Greetings 👋
-Just being happy and trying to be a little better every day :)
+Just learning and trying to be a little better every day

 Email: guo.2034@osu.edu